bearmug/jekyll-static/_posts/2017-02-24-scala-enhanced-rational-numbers.md

 ## Rationals construction
 As a very first step, [GCD](https://en.wikipedia.org/wiki/Greatest_common_divisor) moved to companion object.
-Our rational numbers have to be simplified with GCD, but if we`ll do this inside ``Rational`` class construction, there is a chance that we will use initial (before ``GCD`` ) values for subsequent calculations.
+Our rational numbers have to be simplified with GCD, but if we'll do this inside ``Rational`` class construction, there is a chance that we will use initial (before ``GCD`` ) values for subsequent calculations.
 Then it may looks like:
 ```scala